For a relatively small mountain town with a population of just over 87,000, there is a surprising wealth of things to do in Asheville, NC.

 Fair warning: The mountain waters can be chilly, usually around 55-60º!
 But there are observation areas for folks who find those temps too “refreshing.”
 Just get there early, because this local hotspot is a popular place for families in the summertime.

-WATCH FOR ELK IN CATALOOCHEE VALLEY
+WATCH FOR CATALOOCHEE ELK

 Great Smoky Mountains, the most visited of America’s National Parks, boasts a bevy of wildlife species.
 It’s home to 200 species of birds, 50 species of fish, 39 species of reptiles, 43 species of amphibians, and mammals such as Black Bears, Raccoons, Bobcats, River Otters, Beavers, and two species of Fox.